ponty/eagexp/README.md

 Exporting eagle .sch or .brd file into image file.
 If export is blocked somehow (e.g. popup window is displayed) then after timeout operation is canceled with exception.
 Problem can be investigated by setting 'showgui' flag.

-Exporting generates an image file with a format corresponding to the given filename extension.
-The following image formats are available:
+Exporting generates an image file.
+Only PNG format is supported

-.bmp    Windows Bitmap Files

-.png    Portable Network Graphics Files

-.pbm    Portable Bitmap Files

-.pgm    Portable Grayscale Bitmap Files

-.ppm    Portable Pixelmap Files

-.tif    TIFF Files

-.xbm    X Bitmap Files

-.xpm    X Pixmap Files

 positional arguments:
-  input                 eagle .sch or .brd file name output                image file name, existing file will be removed first!
+  input                 eagle .sch or .brd file name output                image file name (e.g. 'eagle.png')

 optional arguments:
   -h, --help            show this help message and exit